Natural Sciences

 - Places per year: c.
 20

-Natural Sciences offers a wide range of physical and biological science subjects from 16 departments in a unique and demanding course.
+Natural Sciences offers a wide range of physical and biological science subjects from multiple departments in a unique and demanding course.
 A broad first year is combined with increasing specialisation in the second year and the possibility of total specialisation in the third year.

 The breadth of the course reflects the blurring of boundaries between the different sciences and before committing yourself to one department you study a variety of subjects, some of which may be new to you.
 This means you can change your mind about which subject to specialise in.
-The flexibility of the course makes it possible to take purely biological sciences, purely physical sciences or a combination of both, according to your interests.

 Natural Sciences